Skip to main content

 • ST 518 Applied Statistical Methods II

-Of these courses, ST 516 and ST 517 have prerequisites.
-Often, ST 516’s prerequisite of ST 515 is waived frequently, especially for students who have taken an undergraduate probability and statistics course.
-For ST 517, the only prerequisite is the undergraduate MA 241 Calculus II or equivalent.
-The other courses simply require graduate
+Among these courses, ST 516 and ST 517 have prerequisites.
+Often, ST 516’s prerequisite of ST 515 is waived, especially for students who have taken an undergraduate probability and statistics course.
+As for ST 517, the only prerequisite is the undergraduate MA 241 Calculus II or its equivalent.
+The other courses simply require graduate standing.